orcundeniz/ODScrollView/README.md

         }
     }

+    // #Optional
-    // Adjustment can be enabled/disabled for each UITextInput seperately. func adjustmentEnabled(for textInput: UITextInput, inside scrollView: ODScrollView) -> Bool {
+    // Specifies that whether adjustment is enabled or not for each UITextInput seperately. func adjustmentEnabled(for textInput: UITextInput, inside scrollView: ODScrollView) -> Bool {
         if let textField = textInput as?
 UITextField, textField == self.UITextField_inside_contentView {
             return true